Amanda Farías: Early life

 Farías was born in Soundview in the Bronx to Dominican and Puerto Rican parents.
 She graduated from Preston High School in 2007, and went on to receive both her undergraduate and master's degree in political science from St. John's University in 2011 and 2012, respectively.

 Post-graduation, Farías worked briefly for Barack Obama's re-election campaign before joining the staff of Councilwoman Elizabeth Crowley of Queens, where she remained until her own bid for the City Council.

 Political career

 2017 City Council campaign

 In 2017, Farías ran for the 18th district of the New York City Council, which was held by term-limited Democrat Annabel Palma.
 Farías was one of several candidates in the Democratic primary aiming to defeat Rubén Díaz Sr., a longtime conservative and controversial state senator with the support of the Bronx Democratic Party apparatus.

-Despite Farías' endorsements from some sitting councilmembers and other groups aiming to prevent a Díaz victory, her campaign felt is would be difficult to win against the well-connected and well-funded Díaz.
+Despite Farías' endorsements from some sitting councilmembers and other groups aiming to prevent a Díaz victory, her campaign felt it would be difficult to win against the well-connected and well-funded Díaz.
 On election night in September, Díaz emerged victorious with 42 percent of the vote; Farías received 21 percent, and three other candidates running to Díaz's left took the remainder.